 The starkest consequence of linguistic barriers to the courts is simply that justice is unavailable.
-The very people who are arguably most in need of help from the courts are unable to obtain that protection.

-non-English speakers.4 The California Legislature has acknowledged the need for language services in the courts in order to provide equal access to justice for all.5
+The very people who are arguably most in need of help from the courts are unable to obtain that protection. non-English speakers.4 The California Legislature has acknowledged the need for language services in the courts in order to provide equal access to justice for all.5

 The court system has struggled to meet that need but, for all practical purposes, Californians continue to face a dire and unmet need for language assistance in the courts.
 The unfortunate reality is that courts are caught in an impossible position.
 Limited court resources, a lack of qualified interpreters, and the absence of funding for payment of interpreters for low-income litigants make it impossible to provide interpreters for the vast majority of civil proceedings.
 Court interpretation is extremely difficult and takes a rare combination of skills, experience, and training.
 Anecdotal and informal survey information indicates that courts rarely appoint interpreters in civil cases unless parties pay for them because no funds are available to compensate the interpreter.
 Another significant problem is the unavailability of court documents in other languages.
-Most forms and pleadings provided by California courts, while critical to many basic court p roceedings, are provided only in English.
+Most forms and pleadings provided by California courts, while critical to many basic court proceedings, are provided only in English.
 Even where forms are available in other languages, all documents completed and submitted in any judicial proceeding must be, by law, in English.6 For people with limited English proficiency, the very basic process of filling out paperwork becomes a daunting task.

-In recent years, demand for interpreter services has grown steadily while the number of interpreters available to meet that demand has dropped by more than 35 percent.
-Fforts to attract, train, retain and better compensate interpreters have made some progress but have not succeeded in adequately expanding the pool of properly qualified court interpreters.
-As a result, the courts often must rely on untrained interpreters - in some civil and family law cases, even family members or children - which can lead to faulty translations and threaten the court's ability to ensure justice.
+In recent years, demand for interpreter services has grown steadily while the number of interpreters available to meet that demand has dropped by more than 35 percent.7 Efforts to attract, train, retain and better compensate interpreters have made some progress but have not succeeded in adequately expanding the pool of properly qualified court interpreters.8 As a result, the courts often must rely on untrained interpreters - in some civil and family law cases, even family members or children - which can lead to faulty translations and threaten the court's ability to ensure justice.

 The starkest consequence of linguistic barriers to the courts is simply that justice is unavailable.
-The very people who are arguably most in need of help from the courts are unable to obtain that protection.
-In routine civil proceedings, such as evictions, repossessions, creditor/debtor cases, wage garnishments, and family law matters, they cannot effectively defend themselves or assert their legal rights.
-And the court system itself can
+The very people who are arguably most in need of help from the courts are

-5 CAL.
-GOV'T CODE § 68560(e) provides: "The Legislature recognizes that the number of non-English-speaking persons in California is increasing, and recognizes the need to provide equal justice under the law to all California citizens and residents and to provide for their special needs in their relations with the judicial and administrative law system."
+- 5 CAL.
+GOV'T CODE § 68560(e) provides: "The Legislature recognizes that the number of non-Englishspeaking persons in California is increasing, and recognizes the need to provide equal justice under the law to all California citizens and residents and to provide for their special needs in their relations with the judicial and administrative law system." - 6 CAL.

-6 CAL.
 CIV.
 PROC.
 CODE § 185 provides: "Every written proceeding in a court of justice in this state shall be in the English language, and judicial proceedings shall be conducted, preserved, and published in no other."
 This provision implements the California Constitution's requirement that "All laws of the State of California, and all official writings, and the executive, legislative, and judicial proceedings shall be conducted, preserved, and published in no other than the English language."
 CAL.
 CONST. art.
-IV, § 24.

-2000 Language Need and Interpreter Use Study (Prepared by Walter R. McDonald and Associates for the Judicial Council of California, September 29, 2000) (hereinafter Interpreter Use Study).

-Under California law, to be qualified to interpret in California courts an interpreter must be certified to interpret in one of 13 designated languages or registered to interpret in other languages.
+N, § 24. - 7 2000 Language Need and Interpreter Use Study (Prepared by Walter R. McDonald and Associates for the Judicial Council of California, September 29, 2000) (hereinafter Interpreter Use Study). - 8 Under California law, to be qualified to interpret in California courts an interpreter must be certified to interpret in one of 13 designated languages or registered to interpret in other languages.
 Both require passing a state exam and meeting specified professional, ethical and educational requirements (see Appendix 3).